 Many acoustic neuromas are small and grow very slowly.
-Small tumors with few or no symptoms may be watched for changes, especially in older patients.
+Small tumors with few or no symptoms may be watched for changes, especially in older people.
 Regular MRI scans will be done.

 Removing an acoustic neuroma is more commonly done for:

-Surgery is done to remove the tumor and prevent other nerve damage.
-Any hearing that is left is often lost with surgery.
+Surgery or a type of radiation treatment is done to remove the tumor and prevent other nerve damage.
+Depending on the type of surgery performed, hearing can sometimes be preserved.

-Removing an acoustic neuroma can damage nerves, which may cause loss of hearing or weakness in the face muscles.
+Removing an acoustic neuroma can damage nerves.
+This may cause loss of hearing or weakness in the face muscles.
 This damage is more likely to occur when the tumor is large.

 People with small, slow-growing tumors may not need treatment.